 Sheep Dairy & Artisan Cheeses

 Calabogie Family Farm is pleased to offer Back Forty Artisan raw milk sheep cheese!
-Last year through the Calabogie Summer Market the family introduced this exceptional cheese and are now offering Back Forty cheese through our CSA program.
-With your CSA you can select from the list below weekly.
-Cheese will also be available at the farm store.
+Last year through the Calabogie Summer Market the family introduced this exceptional cheese and are now offering Back Forty cheese through our CSA program and online farm store.
+With your CSA you can add any of the cheeses through our farm store.